birdortyedi/birdortyedi.github.io/_pages/about.md

 * Reviewer, NTIRE 2021 New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing at CVPR 2021
 * Reviewer, 30th IEEE Conference on Signal Processing and Communications Applications
+* Reviewer, the European Conference on Computer Vision 2022 (ECCV2022)
 * Reviewer, NTIRE 2022 New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing at CVPR 2022